kjonina/AirBnB_Ireland/README.md

 ### What is the average  availabilty in each county?

 ![county_availability](https://github.com/kjonina/AirBnB_Ireland/blob/main/Graphs/county_availability_graph.png)
-Dublin has the lowest average availability of 69, which is the lowest in the country.
+Dublin has the lowest average availability of 69 night, which is the lowest in the country.
 An explonation for this could be that the many of the AirBnBs are actually student accomodation for college students.
 When the students leave at the end of spring, the tenants put up their available rooms on AirBnB.

-To test this, a new dataset was created called 'newdf_dublin'

 ## Exploring EDA - Room Type